tirtharajsinha/clocket/README.md

 # clocket@tirtha

-Clocket is a desklet built for cinnamon DE based on gnome3. display time,data and current weather data.<br>
+Clocket is a desklet built for cinnamon DE based on gnome3. display time, date and current weather data.<br>

 I built this desklet cuz I just wanted a desklet of my own taste.<br>
 Other desklets are great but i wanted a desklet having a clock and <br>